Vitalacy, Inc.

 Hand Hygiene Monitoring System - Hand Washing Sensor - Nosocomial Infection

-Infection Preventionists and Antimicrobial Stewards Need Better Tools, Data and Support
+Why Infection Preventionists Need Better Tools, Data, and Support

-A recently published paper (Nori et al., 2022) shines a light on the challenges endured by the infection prevention (IP) and antimicrobial stewardship (AS) workforce since the start of the COVID-19 pandemic.
-Published in Antimicrobial Stewardship and Healthcare Epidemiology, the paper describes situations contributing to burnout, as described in the next three paragraphs, and suggests …
+Tools and Data for Infection Preventionists A recently published paper (Nori et al., 2022) shines a light on the challenges endured by the infection prevention (IP) and antimicrobial stewardship (AS) workforce since the start of the COVID-19 pandemic.
+Published in Antimicrobial Stewardship and Healthcare Epidemiology, the paper describes situations contributing to burnout, as described in

-Infection Preventionists and Antimicrobial Stewards Need Better Tools, Data and Support Read More »
+Why Infection Preventionists Need Better Tools, Data, and Support Read More »

 Dedicated Student Studying - Infection Prevention Insights

-How to Recruit, Train and Retain Infection Preventionists – Advice from the Frontlines Read More »
+Recruit, Train & Retain Infection Preventionists: Frontline Tips Read More »

-Making A Financial Case for Automated Hand Hygiene Compliance.
-Part 3: Cost of Penalties and Burnout
+Financial Case for Automated Hygiene: Part 3 – Penalties & Burnout Costs

-The first two parts of this series about how to make a financial case for automated, or electronic, hand hygiene compliance systems covered the costs of healthcare-acquired infections (Nour-Omid, July 26, 2021) and the costs of direct observation of care providers’ compliance (Nour-Omid, Aug.
+Burnout Costs and Penalties in Hygiene Cases The first two parts of this series about how to make a financial case for automated, or electronic, hand hygiene compliance systems covered the costs of healthcare-acquired infections (Nour-Omid, July 26, 2021) and the costs of direct observation of care providers’ compliance (Nour-Omid, Aug.
 16, 2021).
-This article covers the cost of penalties received by …
+This article

-Making A Financial Case for Automated Hand Hygiene Compliance.
-Part 3: Cost of Penalties and Burnout Read More »
+Financial Case for Automated Hygiene: Part 3 – Penalties & Burnout Costs Read More »

 Medical professional wearing a protective face shield, mask, and scrub cap looking out of a window.

-Healthcare-Acquired COVID Infections Signal A Need for IPC Culture in Hospitals
+Hospital COVID Cases Signal the Need for Stronger IPC Culture

-Healthcare-Acquired COVID Infections Signal A Need for IPC Culture in Hospitals Read More »
+Hospital COVID Cases Signal the Need for Stronger IPC Culture Read More »

 Cartoon illustration of two medical professionals and a businessman, with one using a hand hygiene device near a door.

-Making A Financial Case for Automated Hand Hygiene Compliance.
-Part 2: Cost of Direct Observation
+Financial Case for Automated Hygiene: Part 2 – Cost of Observation

-Our previous blog article about making a financial case for automated hand hygiene compliance covered the costs of healthcare-acquired infections.
+Understanding Observation Costs in Hygiene Automation Our previous blog article about making a financial case for automated hand hygiene compliance covered the costs of healthcare-acquired infections.
 In this one, we’ll explain why the money spent on direct observation often leads to misleading compliance data.
-It’s clear that direct observation inflates hand hygiene compliance rates (Nour-Omid, 2021), according to evidence found in …
+It’s clear that direct observation inflates hand hygiene compliance rates (Nour-Omid,

-Making A Financial Case for Automated Hand Hygiene Compliance.
-Part 2: Cost of Direct Observation Read More »
+Financial Case for Automated Hygiene: Part 2 – Cost of Observation Read More »

 Illustration featuring money bags, scales of justice, a bus, and hands being sanitized.

-How do you make a financial case for investing in an automated hand hygiene compliance system during a time of tight budgets?
-Consider two scenarios – first, a hospitalized patient acquires a central line-associated bloodstream infection (CLABSI) due to inadequate hand hygiene, and a second, proper hand hygiene that saves the patient from getting this …
+Automated Hygiene’s Role in HAI Cost Reduction How do you make a financial case for investing in an automated hand hygiene compliance system during a time of tight budgets?
+Consider two scenarios – first, a hospitalized patient acquires a central line-associated bloodstream infection (CLABSI) due to inadequate hand hygiene, and a second, proper hand hygiene

-Making the Financial Case for Automated Hand Hygiene Compliance.
-Part 1: The Costs of HAIs Read More »
+Financial Case for Automated Hygiene: Part 1 – HAI Cost Reduction Read More »

 Healthcare professional in blue scrubs holding a clipboard and writing, with a stethoscope around the neck.